 A single spider mite could easily transfer from one plant to another, even with just the gentle breeze of the wind or perhaps through the tools you used on one infested plant that you did not seem to notice.
 It can even occur when your fiddle leaf fig tree is situated near a spider-mite-infested plant.
 The mites could easily crawl from one leaf to another.

 Spider mites love warm and dry environments, and plants that are underwatered are perfect hosts for them.

 Indoor plants like your fiddle fig leaves might undergo insect infestations no matter how much care has been given to them.
 To be sure that it is really spider mites that have been infesting your fig leaf tree, there are some signs you can take note of.

 Most people would detect that it is indeed spider mites that have been feeding on their fig trees when they see webs.
 Webbing happens on some parts or around leaf fig leaves.
 These webs are the by-products of spider mites that have been living on your indoor plant.
 Within these clumps of webs are the eggs and young spider mites.
 In other words, when webbing appears, this means that your plant is already heavily infested.

 - Tiny spotting on the leaves

-You may have noticed tiny spots on your leaf fig. Sometimes, they are white, sometimes yellow, and even brown spots.
+You may have noticed tiny spots on your leaf fig. They can be white, yellow, and even have brown spots.
 When you look closely, you would discover these tiny spots are moving and that they are indeed alive.
 Usually, you can notice them on the underside of the leaves of the tender fiddle leaf fig tree.